 An extensive exploratory college conference is scheduled during the second semester for each junior.
 While a comprehensive report is sent home to parents following the conference, we encourage parents to attend the individual college conferences.
 Early in the senior year, a follow-up conference may be held to expedite college planning and application procedures.

 Punahou college counselors maintain a collegial relationship with the administrative and admission officers of local and mainland colleges and universities.
 Academy deans and college counselors frequently visit colleges which have major appeal for Punahou students to maintain a close working association and improve communication about our applicants.
 These visits often include talks with alumni who are enrolled in college about their college choices, courses and activities.

 A program is carefully followed in an effort to improve each student’s physical and psychological health, to prevent disease or to control its spread, to maintain satisfactory community hygiene and safety, and to administer first aid for injuries that may occur during the school day.

-Note: All new students must turn in their Health Cards following the directions in their admission packet.
-Students may not attend school until their Health documentation is received and deemed complete.
+Note: Students may not attend School until their Health documentation is received and deemed complete.

-Hawai‘i State Law requires all students to meet examination and immunization requirements before they may attend any public or private school in the state.
-The Punahou Health Card includes an immunization report.
-All Punahou students are required to be immunized against diphtheria, pertussis, tetanus, polio, mumps, measles (rubeola and rubella), Hepatitis B and chicken pox (without disease documen- tation).
-A completed negative mantoux TB test is required before school attendance is allowed.
+Hawai‘i State Law requires all students to meet Physical examination and immunization requirements before they may attend any public or private school in the state.
+Students new to Punahou are required to submit a record of their immunizations signed by a physician.
+All Punahou students are required to be immunized against diphtheria, pertussis, tetanus, polio, mumps, measles, (rubeola and rubella), Hepatitis B and chicken pox (without disease documentation.)
+A negative TB evaluation within one year of first attendance is required.